cainiao1989/ioc/README.md

 * `boolean` `Boolean`

 `return` `Module` instance
-> It specify if module should be resolved as singleton or new instance every time you resolve it
+> It specify if module should be resolved as a singleton or a new instance every time you resolve it

 #### module.dependency(`name`, `mixed`)
-* `name` `String`  Name of dependency when it will be resolved and put in module function
+* `name` `String`  Name of a dependency when it will be resolved and put in a module function
 * `mixed` `String` | `ModuleResolver` | `Module`

 `return` `Module` instance
-> Add dependency to your module
+> Add a dependency to your module

 #### module.dependencyValue(`name`, `mixed`)
-* `name` `String`  Name of dependency when it will be resolved and put in module function
+* `name` `String`  Name of the dependency when it gets resolved and put in a module function
 * `mixed` `Mixed`  Anything

 `return` `Module` instance
-> Add dependency to your module
+> Add a dependency to your module

 #### module.dependencyFunction(`name`, `mixed`)
-* `name` `String`  Name of dependency when it will be resolved and put in module function
+* `name` `String`  Name of the dependency when it gets resolved and put in module function
 * `mixed` `Function` | `GeneratorFunction` | `AsyncFunction`

 `return` `Module` instance
-> Add dependency to your module
+> Add a dependency to your module

 #### module.dependencyFunctionOnce(`name`, `mixed`)
-* `name` `String`  Name of dependency when it will be resolved and put in module function
+* `name` `String`  Name of the dependency when it gets resolved and put in module function
 * `mixed` `Function` | `GeneratorFunction` | `AsyncFunction`

 `return` `Module` instance
-> Add dependency to your module
+> Add a dependency to your module

 #### module.module(`mixed`)
 * `mixed` `Function` | `GeneratorFunction` | `AsyncFunction`

 `return` `Module` instance
-> Function that handle logic of module or in other words function that return content of module
+> Function that handle a logic of module - function that return content of module

 ## Class: ModuleResolver
 #### moduleResolver.get()
 `return` `Promise` instance
-> Asynchronously resolve module, if module is singleton it will be resolved only first time, next time you call get() on singleton module it will return the same result as first time
+> Asynchronously resolve module: if module is singleton it gets resolved only the first time, next time you call get() on singleton module it returns the same result as a first time

 #### moduleResolver.resolve()
 `return` `Promise` instance
-> Asynchronously resolve module, it does not care if module is singleton, it will always return a new instance.
-Basically it always run your module function and fetch the result
+> Asynchronously resolve module, it does not care if module is singleton, it always returns a new instance - it always run your module function and fetch the result

 #### moduleResolver.extend(`name`, `mixed`)
-* `name` `String`  Name of dependency that will be added or replaced
+* `name` `String`  Name of the added or replaced dependency
 * `mixed` `String` | `ModuleResolver` | `Module`

 `return` `ModuleResolver` instance
-> Add or replace dependency to your module
+> Add or replace a dependency to your module

 #### moduleResolver.extendValue(`name`, `mixed`)
-* `name` `String`  Name of dependency that will be added or replaced
+* `name` `String`  Name of the added or replaced dependency
 * `mixed` `Mixed`  Anything

 `return` `ModuleResolver` instance
 > Add or replace dependency to your module

 #### moduleResolver.extendFunction(`name`, `mixed`)
-* `name` `String`  Name of dependency that will be added or replaced
+* `name` `String`  Name of the added or replaced dependency
 * `mixed` `Function` | `GeneratorFunction` | `AsyncFunction`

 `return` `ModuleResolver` instance
 > Add or replace dependency to your module

 #### moduleResolver.extendFunctionOnce(`name`, `mixed`)
-* `name` `String`  Name of dependency that will be added or replaced
+* `name` `String`  Name of the added or replaced dependency
 * `mixed` `Function` | `GeneratorFunction` | `AsyncFunction`

 `return` `ModuleResolver` instance